[This article was originally posted on my Our Long View Blog if you want to see other messages like this.]

 This is a statement of a greatly changed worldview... even if his despotic Near-eastern proclamation against dissent doesn't match up with the steadfast love of God revealed in the Scriptures.

-Then in Daniel chapter 4, the king received another dream from the Lord which he was unable to understand.
+Then in Daniel chapter 4, the king received another dream from the Lord which he could not understand.
 Daniel had interpreted the first one for him and in this case, was again enabled by the Lord to interpret the dream.
 This time the dream functioned as a dire pronouncement of a coming humiliation for his great pride.
 Nebuchadnezzar was given a slim glimmer of hope, from Daniel, if he would “break off” his iniquities through...

-1. By practicing righteousness, and establishing justice for all the people in the realm.
-It is especially contingent upon a leader to realize that the law of the land applies to themself as a ruler as well as to the people.
+- By practicing righteousness, and establishing justice for all the people in the realm.
+It is especially contingent upon a leader to realize that the law of the land applies to themself as a ruler and to the people.

 If he did this, then Daniel suggested that “there may perhaps be a lengthening of your prosperity.”
 It might have already been too late for Mr. Nezzar.
 However, he seemed to have complied for a year before looking at his vast capital and all the hanging gardens it contained and taking all the credit for himself…as politicians are wont to do.
 At that very moment, the justice and mercy of God were declared from heaven.